Bill Cosby Presents Badfoot Brown & the Bunions Bradford Funeral Marching Band

 Bill Cosby Presents Badfoot Brown & the Bunions Bradford Funeral Marching Band (1972) is an album written and produced by Bill Cosby.

 It is Cosby's fourth musical release, although he does not perform on the album, save for a vocal part on "Abuse".
 The music is in a jazz-funk style.
-Cosby released a similarly titled album in 1971, Badfoot Brown & the Bunions Bradford Funeral & Marching Band (note second "&") where he played electric piano.
+Cosby released a similarly titled album in 1971, Badfoot Brown & the Bunions Bradford Funeral & Marching Band (note second "&") where he played Rhodes piano.

 Track listing

 Tracks 2 and 5 feature vocals by Stu Gardner.